Cerebrum internal capsule

 Control extrapyramidal system

-Lesion in premotor area
+The lesion in the premotor area

 Contralateral paralysis